 If this is your first time here – WELCOME!
 If not, welcome back!!
 As full-time RV’ers, we travel and see a lot.
 This is part of our Off The Beaten Path series where we explore the hidden treasures in every state.
 We love the big popular attractions like everyone else, however, there is just something incredible about discovering something unique and different.
 Our goals are to find the most unexplored places and take those roads less traveled.
 We certainly can’t explore them all, so we’d love you to share your own off-the-beaten-path stories with us.
 Each series will include at least one epic boondocking/free camping area, with GPS coordinates.

 One of the things we loved about Louisiana was all the history.
 I know we say that a lot in our blogs.
 Most of this blog will be filled with the history we found!
 The plantation houses and the “fort ruins” were just not something you can capture in a photograph.
 We visited downtown Baton Rouge and got to see the old and the new capital buildings.
-Tip: If you go into the new capitol building (pictured above), you can get to the very top and look out over the whole city.
+Tip: If you enter the new capitol building (pictured above), you can get to the top and look out over the whole city.
 Unfortunately, they were closed to the public the day we went due to Mardi Gras.
 Darn it!
 The old State Capitol looks like a true old castle.
 The new building is a little more modern but still pretty impressive!

 Cypremort Point State Park